Planet Ice Altrincham: Building description

 The building contains an ice pad measuring 57m by 26m, constructed on a sand base with an ice thickness of 1.5 inches which is fully enclosed by plexiglass and wood barriers (also known as 'dasher boards').
 Contained within this surround are 2 team benches, 2 penalty boxes, and a timekeepers booth.
 There are a number of "gates" contained within the boards to allow access onto the ice by users and for ice maintenance.

 The building uses a horseshoe arrangement for the seating areas contained within.
 This seating is raised up above the ice level, creating an ice level concourse.
 Disabled seating is provided on a raised platform at ice level, in the open end of the horseshoe.
 At both ends of the ice pad, netting is hung from the ceiling to the plexiglass, as per IIHF safety regulations to prevent injury to crowd members from stray pucks hit out of the ice.
 At the top of Block 7 is a partially enclosed hospitality area built for use by the sponsors of the resident ice hockey team.
 A bar area has also been added to the rear of Block 15.
 A media booth is situated at the rear of Block 11, which hosts the match night media crew who are responsible for all audio/visual work before and during ice hockey matches.
 A separate DJ booth is located at ice level between the team benches for use during public skating sessions.
 A scoreboard and game clock is mounted on the rink wall above the disabled seating area.

 All of the buildings other facilities (toilets, concession stands, skate hire, storage lockers, public bar, changing rooms, etc.) are arranged around the concourse at ice level, on the outer wall of the building.
 The rink shop is located at the front of the building, adjacent to the box office.

 Future plans

 The current rink is a semi-permanent structure, and was set to be replaced as part of the £100m 'Altair' re-development, which was due to be completed in 2016.
 The building is now to be made permanent, and subjected to significant alterations.

+On 27th April 2026 Manchester Storm announced they were leaving Altrincham and returning to the AO Arena.